bluemelov1/KomplRechnernetze/szenario2/README.md

     };
   };
 ```
-Фfter all the settings, we need to execute a command
+After all the settings, we need to execute a command
 ```
 sudo nixos-rebuild switch
 ```